Christine Jacobs-Wagner

-Christine Jacobs-Wagner is a microbial molecular biologist.
+Christine Jacobs-Wagner is an American microbial molecular biologist.
 She is the Dennis Cunningham Professor of Biology and Microbiology and Immunology at Stanford University.
 Jacobs-Wagner's research has shown that bacterial cells have a great deal of substructure, including analogs of microfilaments, and that proteins are directed by regulatory processes to locate to specific places within the bacterial cell.
 She was elected to the National Academy of Sciences in 2015 and has received a number of scientific awards.

 Early life and education

 Christine Jacobs-Wagner grew up in Belgium in a town near Liege.
 She thought of becoming a cyclist or a badminton Olympian, but was undecided about a career through high school.
 Jacobs-Wagner received her BS degree in biochemistry from the University of Liege; she also received her MS in 1991 and her PhD in 1996 from the University of Liege in the field of biochemistry.
 She subsequently worked with Lucy Shapiro at Stanford Medical School on a fellowship from the European Molecular Biology Organization, where she studied Caulobacter, a bacterium with a flagellum on one end and a stalk on the other end, beginning her fascination with how bacterial cells can become asymmetrical.
 From 2004 to 2019, she taught and conducted research as a professor at Yale University.